Win What?… The Grand Prize: YOU

 Let’s Get Lost Together:

 - Lose the disciplined approach.
 This means lose the plan.
 Screech!!
-Do I hear the distinct sounds of brakes being slammed on already?
+Do I hear the distinct sound of brakes being slammed on already?
 Take heart, this is just trying something on to see how it feels.
 You don’t have to stay with it long-term.
 Think of this one as permission to live as you feel.
-Yes — Live.
+Yes—Live.
 As.
 You.
 Feel!
 (I think we’re not only off the brakes now, but up-shifting pretty fast….)

 - Lose the role you normally play.
 This is nothing more than a role you’ve assigned yourself and grown comfortable with.
 This role says, “I like this, and I don’t like that.”
 It says, “I spend my leisure time doing this, but never doing that.”
 If you’re anything like I am, you like what you like, and you know what you like.
 BUT, if you’re honest with yourself, there are many things you’ve never tried, all because your broken record bellows: I like what I like!
 This is who I am!!
 But who’s to say there’s something out there that you or I won’t like even more?
 Something that might help us grow in amazing and beautiful ways?
 Maybe grow more into the REAL YOU and the REAL ME than we ever knew possible.

 - Lose the false notion that you’re in control.
 Seriously.
 I could go on and on here.
 But I won’t.
 Remember this: When you’ve done all, stand.
 At which point you surrender, acknowledging you’re not in control.
-Give it up to the higher power you believe in.
+Give it up to the empowering Spirit within (some may refer to this as a higher power).
 As Mark Nepo said during our phone interview, “Surrender doesn’t mean resignation.
 Surrender means offering our will to flow with the currents that are larger than us.”

 - Lose your adult-like tendencies.
 Re-read Winnie The Pooh, The Little Prince, The Velveteen Rabbit.
 See the wisdom and Truth in the genuine, simple, meaningful stories.
 With child-like eyes, see how losing your adult-like tendencies leads to understanding others in a new and fresh, compassionate way.